 If that doesn't, if this does, if the sight of that doesn't touch you in a divine way and connect you with the divine and the creator of all of this, then I don't know.

-You're you're already you're already dead in a parasite is operating your brain.
+You're already dead and a parasite is operating your brain.

-If you think that this is all here by coincidence when you see something like that.
+If you think that this is all here by coincidence, when you see something like that, that's amazing.

 So that's just some of the natural beauty of the planet.